nsomaru/laws2pr/1_ownership_general.md

     3. Marriage COP -- joint estate -- bound
 - Co-ownership may be terminated by the common-law separation action, *actio communi dividundo*
-    - prefarable to come to an agreement for termination without court intervention
+    - preferable to come to an agreement for termination without court intervention